Waukegan National Airport: Facilities

 Waukegan National Airport covers 600 acre at an elevation of 727 ft.
 Its two runways are asphalt surfaces over concrete pavements: runway 5/23 is 6,000 feet long and 150 feet wide (1,829 x 46 m) and runway 14/32 is 3,751 feet long and 75 feet wide (1,143 x 23 m).

+As of July 2018, there are 123 flights per day at UGN: 47% transient general aviation, 43% local general aviation, 8% air taxi, 2% military, and <1% commercial.
+There are 114 aircraft based at the field, including 74 single engine airplanes, 29 jets, 10 multiengine airplanes, and 1 helicopter.

+Proposed Runway Extension

 In 2021, the airport announced a proposal to purchase 52 acres of land from the Lake County Forest Preserves to build a longer, extended runway parallel to runway 5/23.
-Though nothing would have been built on the land, the airport would have needed to remove some trees and swamp from the area for its required safety buffers.
+Though nothing would have been built on the land, the airport would have needed to remove some trees and swamp from the area for federally-mandated safety buffers.

 An environmental assessment and public hearings must be completed before the plan can move forward.

-As of July 2018, there are 123 flights per day at UGN: 47% transient general aviation, 43% local general aviation, 8% air taxi, 2% military, and <1% commercial.
-There are 114 aircraft based at the field, including 74 single engine airplanes, 29 jets, 10 multiengine airplanes, and 1 helicopter.
+The plan faced criticisms from local environmental activists, who did not want trees removed for the project.
+Plans to build the runway are stalled as of 2024, and the required public hearings have yet to be scheduled.

+In 2025, after revised federal guidelines were released, the airport published a new plan for the parallel runway that would allow it to be 1,000 feet shorter than originally intended.
+This would require the airport to purchase only "a sliver" of preserve land instead of 52 acres, renewing hope that the program would move forward.

+Ground transportation

+While no public transit service is provided directly to the airport, Pace provides bus service nearby.